Skip to main content Skip to footer

 Factors You Should Consider When Opening a New Checking Account

 Whether you are opening a checking account for a young teen or you’re starting a new business, there is a lot to consider when weighing your checking account options.
 While it may not seem significant at first glance, checking accounts — and credit unions or banks — can be really different from one another.
-Here are some of the factors you should consider when opening a new checking account to make sure you get the one that’s right for you.
+Here are some of the factors you should consider when opening a new checking account to make sure you get the one that is right for you.

-What kind of account are you eligible for?
+What kind of account are you eligible for

 When you are looking for the best checking account, you not only need to consider the checking account you want, but also what kind of checking account you are eligible for.
 If your credit score is poor or non-existent or if you have a criminal history, many checking accounts will not be available to you.
 People under 18 can also find it difficult to open a checking account.
 Unless your bank or credit union offers checking accounts for younger teens, a joint checking account with an adult may be your only option.
 Bottom line: Know what you need and what might hinder you, then, shop around for a bank or credit union that offers a checking account that works for you and your situation.